Before moving ahead in this Data Science vs Machine Learning blog, we will have a glance at the agenda:

-How is Machine Learning used in the real word?
+How is Machine Learning used in the real world?

 In the previous section of this blog on Data Science vs Machine Learning, we saw how merchants and banks make mutual profits by using the transaction data.
-Now, in this section of the blog on Data Science vs Machine Learning, we will understand how merchants and banks use Machine Learning for giving a personalized experience to customers and increase their profits.
+Now, in this section of the blog on Data Science vs Machine Learning, we will understand how merchants and banks use Machine Learning for giving a personalized experience to customers and increasing their profits.